Happy Birthday Mildred Holland

 Life required hard work in Franklin county.
 Homes didn’t have running water.
 Women and children were usually the ones to have to carry water from springs near their homes.
 “Near” normally being 200 to 500 yards away, often at the bottom of a cliff or steep hill below the house.
 Large buckets of water had to be lugged up the hill from the spring to the house.
 The houses that Milly lived in were probably one or two-bedroom log cabins, facing south.
 Homes had what was called a compass mark on their doors.
 These marks worked like sun dials so that the women knew when to call folks in for the noon meal.

 During butchering season, families preserved meat, but also used the tallow to make candles, and bones and meat scraps in soap making.
 The tallow candles were one of the only sources of light in the cabins.
-The fireplace, would have been an important part of the cabin, providing heat, light, and the place to cook meals.
+The fireplace would have been an important part of the cabin, providing heat, light, and the place to cook meals.
 Milly may have had a few pewter plates, but there is a good chance that she also used wooden bowls as well as dishes and spoons made from gourds.
 Basket-making was a specialty of Franklin County.
 So, Milly probably had her share of baskets made from white oak.
 Chair bottoms were made using the same process.
 Flax and cotton were spun into thread and then woven into cloth.
 Bark and berries were used to dye the cloth different colors.
 Pelts from bear, deer and raccoons also provided material for clothing.
 Socks were hand-knit.

 In June 1823, when she was 43-years old, Milly was widowed.
 Her husband, William S. McCall passed away at Gladehill, Franklin, Virginia at the age of 46.
-Milly’s oldest son, Peter Holland McCall, was an adult at age 23, but her other nine children were minors ranging in age from four to 20.
+Milly’s oldest son, Peter Holland McCall, was an adult at age 23, but her other nine children were minors ranging in age from two to 20.
 In his will, William provided for this family.

 “Wife Milly McCall to have 4 of her choice Negroes for the support of her and the four youngest children, and their Education.
 Other Negroes, land on south side of Pigg River, Waggon, 3 horses, etc., etc. to be sold and money divided among my children.
 Sons William S. and Thomas Fewell McCall [Thomas F. McCall not yet of age, Stokes not yet of age.]
 Two eldest sons not named and any others who are of age to be employed to look after the family business and property as long as they do well and no longer.
 Wife may lend to each of my daughters a Negro apiece, upon their giving [bond] or their return when ‘Stokes’ comes of age.
 Milly to receive her 2 choice Negroes, 2 horses, 2 cows, 2 feather beds, furniture, farming utensils [part] likewise the land upon which I now live or else be plentifully supported during her natural life.
 Even if she marries again, she is to be comfortably provided for.
 Friend John M. Holland, Executor [John M. Holland declined to serve on August 4, 1823 and Peter Holland qualified].”